DTel-HQ/dtel/Payment.md

 # How do I keep my number running?

 ## Earn some balance
+### Transfer from Discoin system
+Credits earned from [Discoin](http://discoin.disnodeteam.com)-participating bots can be transferred to DiscordTel.
+See [here](https://github.com/austinhuang0131/Discoin/wiki/Users) for commands and more details.
+DiscordTel's currency code is `DTS`.

 ### Transfer from Mantaro
 Credits earned from [Mantaro](http://polr.me/mantaro) can be transferred to DiscordTel by typing `~>transfer @DiscordTel (Amount)`.
 Replace `(Amount)` with actual amount.